hudongsheng-debug/FITSQuickLook/README.md

 # FITS QuickLook X Version 4.4.2

-FITS QuickLook is a lightweight macOS application designed for fast visualization and inspection of astronomical FITS images.
+FITS QuickLook X is a lightweight macOS application designed for fast visualization and inspection of astronomical FITS images.
 It is especially tailored for large-scale spectroscopic survey data such as **LAMOST**.

 ## ✨ Features